South Side, Chicago: Arts

 Chicago's African American community, concentrated on the South Side, experienced an artistic movement from the 1930s until the 1960s.
 The movement was concentrated in and around the Hyde Park community area.
-Prominent writers and artists included Gwendolyn Brooks, Margaret Burroughs, Elizabeth Catlett, Eldzier Cortor, Gordon Parks, and Richard Wright.
+Prominent writers and artists included Gwendolyn Brooks, Margaret Burroughs, Elizabeth Catlett, Eldzier Cortor, Richard Hunt, Gordon Parks, and Richard Wright.

 Other Chicago Black Renaissance artists included Willard Motley, William Attaway, Frank Marshall Davis, and Margaret Walker.
 St. Clair Drake and Horace R. Cayton represented the new wave of intellectual expression in literature by depicting the culture of the urban ghetto rather than the culture of blacks in the South in the monograph Black Metropolis.
 In 1961, Burroughs founded the DuSable Museum of African American History.
 By the late 1960s the South Side had a robost art movement led by Jim Nutt, Gladys Nilsson, Karl Wirsum and others, who became known as the Chicago Imagists.

 Music in Chicago flourished, with musicians bringing blues and gospel influences up from the South and creating a Chicago sound in blues and jazz that the city is still renowned for.
 The South Side was known for its R&B acts and the city as a while had successful rock acts.
 Many major and independent record companies had a presence in Chicago.
 In 1948, Blues was introduced by Aristocrat Records (later Chess Records).
 Muddy Waters and Chess Records quickly followed with Chuck Berry, Bo Diddley, Little Walter, Jimmy Rogers, and Howlin' Wolf.

 Vee-Jay, the largest black-owned label before Motown Records, was among the post-World War II companies that formed "Record Row" on Cottage Grove between 47th and 50th Streets.
 In the 1960s, it was located along South Michigan Avenue.
 Rhythm and blues continued to thrive after Record Row became the hub of gospelized rhythm and blues, known as soul.
 Chicago continues as a prominent musical city.

 Many other artists have left their mark on Chicago's South Side.
-These include writers Upton Sinclair and James Farrell, Archibald Motley, Jr. via painting, Henry Moore and Lorado Taft via sculpture and Thomas Dorsey and Mahalia Jackson via gospel music.
+These include writers Upton Sinclair and James Farrell, Archibald Motley Jr. via painting, Henry Moore and Lorado Taft via sculpture and Thomas Dorsey and Mahalia Jackson via gospel music.
 The South Side has many art museums and galleries such as the DuSable Museum of African American History, National Museum of Mexican Art, National Vietnam Veterans Art Museum, and the David and Alfred Smart Museum of Art (known as the Smart Museum).
 In addition, cultural centers such as the South Shore Cultural Center, South Side Community Art Center, Harold Washington Cultural Center and Hyde Park Art Center bring art and culture to the public while fostering opportunities for artists.
 The Bronzeville Children's Museum is the only African American Children's museum in the U.S.